Jonathon-Fleming/ToxPi-GIS/Examples/Vignette1: Using ToxPi_creation.md

 * Windows Operating System
 * Lyrx file must be output to a separate location folder for new maps, else it will overwrite the previous map layers within the geodatabase
 * Slice names must be formatted from the output of the ToxPi GUI for proper symbology
+* Column names other than the [ToxPi Score, HClust Group, KMeans Group, Name, Longitude, Latitude, FIPS, Tract, casrn] should not be included unless they are slices

 ## Steps:
 1A, 1B.
 Already done, download results data [here]()